 In your application to renew your practising certificate you must inform the Pharmacy Council (i.e. disclose) any changes since your last application, that may affect your fitness to practise.
-You are not required to disclose information that the Pharmacy Council is already aware.

 We will consider the information in your application and disclosure to assess your fitness to practise.
 You can be assured that any information you disclose will be treated in strict confidence.
 Where appropriate, our team will work alongside you to provide support to enable you to practise safely and ensure public safety.

 You are required to disclose any mental or physical condition and provide details of the illness, duration of treatment, name and contact details of treating practitioner for any condition that may affect your fitness to practise pharmacy.